 This is interesting, but I’d only think of trying it it if R1 went pretty badly, like if they lost in Ukraine.
 Otherwise, you will be too thin on the ground to stop the Russian advance.

-Posts made by habs4life9
+Latest posts made by habs4life9

 RE: Why is Mongolia neutral